Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Combinatorial settings

 \section{Combinatorial settings}

-In this paper a \emph{plane} or \emph{planar} tree is a finite tree whose internal vertices are of valency $\geqs 3$ and where at each vertex a cyclic ordering of the incident edges are given.
-We assume that all other vertices are of valency $1$ and call them \emph{external vertices}.
+A \emph{plane} or \emph{planar} tree is a finite tree whose internal vertices are of valency $\geqs 3$, and on which a cyclic ordering is given on the edges coming out of each vertex.
+All other vertices are of valency $1$; we call them \emph{external vertices}.

-A \emph{rooted} tree is a planar tree as above with one distinguished external vertex of valency $1$ called its root.
+A \emph{rooted} tree is a planar tree as above with one distinguished external vertex of valency $1$, called its root.
 In particular a rooted tree has at least one edge.
 The external vertices which are not the root are called \emph{leaves}.

-We will draw trees so that the root vertex is at the top and so that the cyclic order around the vertices is displayed in counterclockwise direction.
+We will draw trees so that the root vertex is at the top and so that the cyclic order around the vertices is counterclockwise.

 The following combinatorial section is organized as follows.
 Subsection \ref{subsec:LieXY-Lyndon} reviews some properties of the free Lie algebra on two generators $\Lie(X_0,X_1)$.
 In particular it presents the basis of Lyndon brackets and a presentation of the brackets as trivalent trees.
 Subsection \ref{subsec:Iharacobr} introduces Ihara's special derivations \cite{IharaAPBG, IharaSDABG} and their actions on $\Lie(X_0,X_1)$.
 Using the tree representation for $\Lie(X_0,X_1)$, we keep track of the part of Ihara's bracket (or Poisson bracket) on $\Lie(X_0,X_1)$ which comes from the special derivations.
 This is done by taking the semi-direct sum of $\Lie(X_0,X_1)$ by itself.

 Section \ref{subsec:triTdual} dualizes the above situation.
 Ihara's coaction is then written down in terms of the basis dual to the Lyndon brackets.
 The structure coefficients of this coaction give us the ``system of differential equations'' after a change of basis.

 As a last comment to this introduction to this combinatorial part, we observe that the usages of trivalent tree is not actually necessary.
 However, the presentation with trees is somehow more visual, and more importantly, it sheds a new light on the relation between our construction and the work of Gangl, Goncharov and Levin \cite{GanGonLev05}.